ohmpi/ohmpi/README.md

 ## Installation

 All dependencies are specified in *requirements.txt*

 **Note:** all instructions below should be typed in the terminal

-It is first necessary to ensure that the libatlas-base-dev library is installed:
+It is first necessary to create an OhmPi virtual environment and install all dependancies `.create_ohmpi_virtual_envrinment.sh`

-`sudo apt-get install libatlas-base-dev`
+When the installation is completed check that requirements are met using `pip list`

-We strongly recommend users to create a virtual environment to run the code and installed all required dependencies.
-It can be done either in a directory gathering all virtual environments used on the computer or within the ohmpy directory.
+We strongly recommend users to create a virtual environment to run the code and installed all required dependencies:
-*  create the virtual environment:
-   `python3 -m venv ohmpy`
 *  activate it using the following command:
    `source ohmpy/bin/activate`
-*  install packages within the virtual environment.
-Installing the following package should be sufficient to meet dependencies:
-`pip install RPi.GPIO adafruit-blinka numpy adafruit-circuitpython-ads1x15 pandas`
-*  check that requirements are met using `pip list`
 *  you should run you code within the virtual environment
 *  to leave the virtual environment simply type: `deactivate`